 Baseball, our national pastime.
 All fans have great memories of their teams.
 We also remember those things that we wish we could forget: the errors, the mental mistakes . . . and the ugly uniforms.

-In an ode to those eyesores, Todd Radom has collected and chronicled some of the swing-and-misses we’ve ever seen on the baseball diamond.
+In an ode to those eyesores, Todd Radom has collected and chronicled some of the swing-and-misses we’ve seen on the baseball diamond.
 Remember when the Chicago White Sox thought wearing shorts in 1977 was a good idea?
 How about when the Baltimore Orioles wore their all-orange jerseys in 1971?
 Do you remember the 1999 “Turn Ahead the Clock” campaign?
-Or the most recent all-camo jerseys of San Diego Padres?
+Or the most recent all-camo jerseys of the San Diego Padres?

 SubtitleA Visual History of the Most Bizarre Baseball Uniforms Ever Worn

 AuthorBy Todd Radom